 - Not transferred outside the European Economic Area without adequate protection.

 Table Tennis Wales GDPR Review

-The Welsh Sports Association has worked with Geldards Solictors to develop a set of helpful videos to explain GDPR.
+The Welsh Sports Association has developed a set of helpful videos to explain GDPR.
 You can view one of these on the following link Club Solutions

 The Information Commissioners Office have developed the following GDPR resource: GDPR 12 steps to Take Now